yihaozhadan/gitdiagram/README.md

 - ⚡ **Fast Generation**: Powered by various AI models for quick and accurate diagrams
 - 🔄 **Customization**: Modify and regenerate diagrams with custom instructions
 - 🐛 **Debug Support**: View Mermaid diagram source code and syntax errors for easy debugging
+- ✨ **Auto-Correction**: Intelligent validation and auto-fixing of Mermaid syntax errors
 - 📊 **Caching**: Generated diagrams are cached in the database to save API tokens and provide up-to-date results
 - 🤖 **AI Chatbot**: Interact with the AI chatbot to get answers to your questions.
 - 📱 **Mobile Support**: Access GitDiagram on your phone or tablet.